 From Oslo to Lom

-Lom, the northeast point of the Sognefjellet Mountain Road, lie approximately 330 kilometres northwest of Oslo.
+Lom, the northeast point of the Sognefjellet Mountain Road, lie approximately 205 miles northwest of Oslo.

 The drive from Oslo to Lom takes approximately five hours.
 Follow the E18 from Oslo to Sandvika.
 From Sandvika you follow the E16 to Fagernes.
 Follow fv.
 51 from Fagernes across the Valdresflya mountain (the road is closed during the winter) to you reach Lake Vågåvatnet.
 Turn left here and follow fv.
 15 to Lom.